dmedri/roaster/docs/GettingStarted.md

 ```

 for the "branch" (stable, from SVN server) version of R environment.
 With
-this option you could try the features of a stable release, with the incoming
+this option you can try the features of a stable release, with the incoming
 patches that will be in for the next minor release.

 ```bash